 County residents who are medically fragile and/or require at home medical services on a regular basis will receive the service on a reduced basis.
 This is only provided subject to provision of an doctor's note (annually) and also be recorded separately so that a flag is not required.
 The service provided for medically fragile is $100.00 +GST /season.

-The service provided for seniors (65+) will now be $100 + GST /season and will be recorded separately so that a flag is not required.
+The service provided for seniors (65+) is $200 +GST /season and will be recorded separately so that a flag is not required.
 This service will only be provided after all roads have been opened and medically fragile residents’ driveway clearing has been completed.

 The service provided for the driveway clearing will be the distance from the County right-of-way to the residence and supporting infrastructure and back to the right of way.
 Service will be initiated subject to a flag placed at the entrance of the property unless the resident is a senior, medically fragile or requires at home medical services.

 Please note: time spent on driveway clearing is a maximum of 30 minutes per clearing.
 This is due to the sheer volume of requests.
 Public Works receives approximately 120 driveway clearing requests, including church clearing requests per snow event.
 If your driveway is cleared of snow prior to Public Works driveway clearing arriving, please also let us know so we can efficiently clear all requests in a timely manner!

 2. How much does a flag cost?